-- Moisture content (ASTM D2216), - Atterberg Limits (ASTM D4318), - Percent material passing the No. 200 sieve (ASTM D1140), - Grain Size Analysis (ASTM D6913 or D1140), and - California Bearing Ratio test (ASTM D1883).
-With lime series (Tex-121-E) and pH - Soluble Sulfates (ASTM C1580).
+- Moisture content (ASTM D2216)

+- Atterberg Limits (ASTM D4318)

+- Percent material passing the No. 200 sieve (ASTM D1140)

+- Grain Size Analysis (ASTM D6913 or D1140)

+- Soluble Sulfates (ASTM C1580)

 Results of tests for moisture content, Atterberg Limits, and percent material passing the No. 200 sieve are presented on individual boring logs in Appendix A. The results are also tabulated on the Summary of Laboratory Results sheet in Appendix A.